sydni/workshop/README.md

   - `react-native log-ios` / `react-native log-android` from terminal
   - `Debug → Open System Log...` in the iOS Simulator

-## Optional add-ons to your React Native dev environment:
+## :boom: Optional add-ons to your React Native dev environment:

 ### Nuclide